AdobeDocs/experience-manager-screens.en/help/user-guide/retail-inventory-activation.md

 1. **Checking the Preview**

-    1. Click **Preview.** Also, open your Google Sheet and update its value.
+    1. Select **Preview.** Also, open your Google Sheet and update its value.
     1. Change the value for all three different columns.
 Notice the display image updates as per the highest value in inventory.

    ![retail_result](assets/retail_result.gif)